 There are 4 tracks that lead to a Baccalaureate Nursing degree before licensure as a Registered Nurse.
 These Tracks include: the traditional program, the traditional program plus Honors requirements, the postbaccalaureate accelerated program, and the LPN-RN program.
-The RN-BSN and pre-MSN program also lead to a BSN and admit students after licensure as a Registered Nurse.
+The RN-BSN program also lead to a BSN and admit students after licensure as a Registered Nurse.